The Lord, during the Hanukkah festival, escaped being stoned to death by the Jews for claiming to be One with God the Father (John 10:22 - 39).

 Jesus continues to teach the multitudes that those who follow him must place a relationship with him as their highest priority (Luke 14:25 - 35).
 He also gives several well known parables such as those concerning lost sheep (15:1 - 7), a lost coin (verses 8 - 10), a prodigal son (11 - 32), and an unjust steward (Luke 16:1 - 9).

-Christ boldly proclaims that no one can fully serve both God and mammon (money, possessions) then follows this declaration with a parable about a person named Lazarus and his relationship with a rich man (Luke 16:13 - 31).
+Christ boldly proclaims that no one can fully serve both God and mammon (money, possessions).
+He reiterates his point by offering the parable of the rich man and Lazarus (Luke 16:13 - 31).
 Jesus finishes his discourse by answering a question regarding how faith can be increased (Luke 17:5 - 10).

 Jesus and his disciples leave Galilee, pass near Nazareth, and then continue their journey by traveling through the middle of Samaria (Luke 17:11).
 They soon arrive in an unnamed village where ten men with leprosy cry out to be healed.